-A majority of church-going American Christians are unfamiliar with the term, the “Great Commission,” a recent survey found.
+A majority of church-going American Christians are unfamiliar with the term, the “Great Commission,” a 2019 survey found.

 Even among those familiar with it, 25 percent recognized the phrase but could not explain what it was.
 Only 17 percent were familiar with the phrase and its meaning.

 So what exactly is the Great Commission?
 And why is it a controversial idea for some?